 Anthelmintics and Insecticides

 Anthelmintics and insecticides are administered according to local conditions.
-The feedlot operator and veterinarian should be informed about feeder calves or yearling cattle that have originated from farms or areas in which intestinal parasitism is likely.
-When compared with treatment with a topical organophosphate, treatment with ivermectin can cause improved average daily weight gain and feed conversion in feedlot calves under commercial conditions.
+Most incoming cattle will have been exposed to internal parasites, and appropriate deworming methods should be implemented.
 Young cattle raised on small farms in which the stocking rate on pasture is high may harbor helminths.
 Young cattle may also be affected by chronic verminous pneumonia caused by Dictyocaulus viviparus.
 Most young cattle will be infected with coccidia, and having an appropriate anticoccidial agent in the feed is necessary.

 Growth-promoting agents (see Growth Promotants and Production Enhancers) increase growth rate of animals without being used themselves to provide nutrients for growth.
-They are generally administered in small amounts—often via implants or in feed—to alter metabolism so that the animal increases body tissues and grows more rapidly.
+They are generally administered in small amounts—often via implants or in feed—to alter metabolism so the animal increases body tissues and grows more rapidly.
 They include antibacterials, antimicrobials, steroids (eg, estrogens, androgens), and ionophores.
-They promote changes in composition, conformation, mature weight, or efficiency of growth, although these effects are frequently accompanied by changes in the rate of live weight gain.
+They promote changes in composition, conformation, mature weight, or efficiency of growth, along with changes in the rate of live weight gain.

-Last full review/revision July 2011 by R. Page Dinsmore, DVM, DABVP (Food Animal); W. Mark Hilton, DVM, DABVP
+Last full review/revision April 2014 by W. Mark Hilton, DVM, DABVP